stepanzabelin/react-order/README.md

 </Order>
 ```

-3. Each child component has a props orderkey.
-The parent component has a props list which is an array
+3. Each child component has a props "orderkey".
+The parent component has a props "list" which is an array

 ```jsx
 const list = ["foo", "bar", "baz"];